Gyaniultimate/AMLhack/README.md

 npm install
 npx ts-node src/app.ts

-Challenges We Ran Into
+🧗 Challenges We Ran Into
 Data Volume: The full dataset is massive.
 We had to develop efficient data parsing and querying strategies to ensure the oracle could respond in a timely manner.

 On-Chain/Off-Chain Synchronization: Ensuring the oracle reliably listens to and responds to events from the smart contract required careful state management and robust error handling.

 Defining "Risk": Quantifying AML risk is subjective.
 Developing a heuristic model that is both fair and effective was a significant challenge and required iterative tuning.

-Accomplishments & What's Next
+🎉 Accomplishments & What's Next
 Accomplishments: We successfully built a fully functional end-to-end prototype, demonstrating a viable model for on-chain compliance checks.

 What's Next:

-Implement the advanced Graph Analysis and Machine Learning models for risk scoring.
+➡️ Implement the advanced Graph Analysis and Machine Learning models for risk scoring.

-Integrate more data sources (e.g., other blockchains, public sanctions lists).
+➡️ Integrate more data sources (e.g., other blockchains, public sanctions lists).

-Build a user-friendly front-end for interacting with the smart contract and viewing wallet risk profiles.
+➡️ Build a user-friendly front-end for interacting with the smart contract and viewing wallet risk profiles.

-Decentralize the oracle service further by using a network of oracle nodes.
+➡️ Decentralize the oracle service further by using a network of oracle nodes.

-Team
+👥 Team
+Name

+Role

+Contact

+[Your Name]

+Blockchain Dev

-[Your Name]: [Link to your GitHub/LinkedIn]
+[Link to your GitHub/LinkedIn]

+[Teammate's Name]

+Oracle Dev

-[Teammate's Name]: [Link to their GitHub/LinkedIn]
+[Link to their GitHub/LinkedIn]

-Demo & Presentation
+🎬 Demo & Presentation
 Demo Video: [Link to Demo Video - e.g., YouTube, Loom]

 Presentation Slides: [Link to Presentation - e.g., Google Slides, PDF]